Varieties of Elementary Abelian Lie Algebras and Degrees of Modules: Degree functions

 We shall show in the next section that the function $\msdeg^j_M$ of a $U_0(\fg)$-module $M$ of constant $j$-rank may not be constant in case the variety $V(C(\fg))$ is one-dimensional.
 In view of Lemma \ref{CBC1}, this also implies that the morphism $\mspl_M\circ \msim^j_M : \PP(V(\fg)) \lra \PP(\bigwedge^{\rk^j(M)}(M))$ is not necessarily homogeneous.

-We require the following basic subsidiary results.
 Recall that the finite-dimensional Hopf algebra $U_0(\fg)$ is a Frobenius algebra, which is symmetric if and only if $\tr(\ad x)=0$ for all $x \in \fg$, cf.\ \cite{Hu78}.
 The reader is referred to \cite{ARS} for the theory of almost split sequences.
+We require the following basic subsidiary results.

 \begin{Lem} Let $(\fg,[p])$ be a restricted Lie algebra such that $U_0(\fg)$ is symmetric.
 If $S$ is a self-dual simple $U_0(\fg)$-module, then the following statements hold: \begin{enumerate} \item The projective cover $P(S)$ of $S$ is self-dual. \item We have $\Rad(P(S)) \cong (P(S)/\Soc(P(S)))^\ast$. \item The heart $\Ht(P(S)):= \Rad(P(S))/\Soc(P(S))$ is self-dual. \end{enumerate} \end{Lem}